Marc Guéhi: 2025–2026: Community Shield win and final season

 On 10 August 2025, Guéhi captained Palace in the 2025 FA Community Shield against Liverpool, later lifting his second trophy following Palace's win in the penalty shootout after a 2–2 draw.
 Amid links with a transfer to Liverpool the next day, Palace chairman Steve Parish stated that Guéhi, with a year left on his contract and no interest in an extension, would likely be sold to avoid the club losing him for free the following summer.
 However, Palace manager Oliver Glasner contradicted Parish's words, stating the following week that Guéhi "[had] to stay" at the club.

 In spite of further speculation towards the end of the transfer window, Guéhi started in a 3–0 win at Aston Villa on 30 August, scoring Palace's second goal, a "stunning curling effort" that went on to be nominated for Premier League Goal of the Month; his teammate Dean Henderson was later shown urging him to say goodbye to the Palace fans after the full-time whistle.
 Following the match, Glasner reiterated that Palace could not sell Guéhi.
 The following day, which was transfer deadline day, Liverpool agreed a £35 million deal with Palace for Guéhi, who completed an hour-long medical and was on the verge of signing a five-year contract with the Premier League champions.
 However, the transfer dramatically collapsed minutes before the deadline, with Palace, having been unable to secure an adequate replacement in time, pulling out of the deal.
 It was reported by some outlets that Glasner had threatened to resign from his position as manager had Guéhi been sold.
 Guéhi was later nominated for Premier League Player of the Month for August 2025.

+On 7 December, Guéhi scored an 87th-minute winner against Fulham to seal a 2–1 win for Palace.
+His last goal for Palace was a 95th-minute equaliser against Arsenal in the EFL Cup on 23 December to seal a 1–1 draw, though Arsenal went on to triumph on penalties.
+On 10 January 2026, he played all 90 minutes as Palace's FA Cup defence came to an end in an historic 2–1 defeat to sixth division side Macclesfield, and was later seen conversing with supporters after the full-time whistle; the match ended up being his final game for Crystal Palace.